openshift-labs/lab-build-an-operator/workshop/content/using-the-operator-sdk/03-define-the-custom-resource.md

 The output from the command will list the files generated.

-**Note that this command may show Go compiler errors about unknown imports and finish with a usage error message from the `operator-sdk` program.
+<span class="fas fa-exclamation-circle"></span> Note that this command may show Go compiler errors about unknown imports and finish with a usage error message from the `operator-sdk` program.
 This is due to an incompatibility between the version of the `operator-sdk` used and the Go compiler.
-The required files should have been generated okay, so you can ignore the errors and keep going with the following steps.**
+The required files should have been generated okay, so you can ignore the errors and keep going with the following steps.

 To inspect the generated CRD, which describes the `PodSet` custom resource, run: